We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best pacifier for travel: Doddle & Co.
 Pop & Go

 Whether you call it a binky, soother, dummy, or bo-bo, a pacifier can be absolutely essential in the first year.
-Babies have an innate need to suck and a pacifier has the power to help calm and even drift your baby off to sleep, giving new parents a moment to come up for air.
+Babies have an innate need to suck, and a pacifier has the power to help calm and drift your baby off to sleep, giving new parents and caregivers a moment to come up for air.

 With so many options, though, you may wonder what size, shape, and material is best for your little one.
 That’s where we come in.

 The following pacifiers earn high marks for quality, safety, and style.
 Some were designed by dental professionals and pediatric specialists.
-And others are, well, just darned cute.
+Others are, well, just darn cute.

-We also weighed reviews given by caregivers who use these specific pacifiers with their babies.
-It’s important to note that little ones take to different pacifiers for different reasons.
-So, what works for one baby may or may not work for yours.
+We also weighed reviews by parents and caregivers who use these pacifiers with their babies.
+It’s important to note that little ones use different pacifiers for different reasons.
+So, what works for one baby may or may not work for another.

-While some pacifiers listed below are sold in multi-packs, we used price symbols according to the cost for one paci:
+While some pacifiers listed below are sold in multi-packs, we based pricing on the cost for one paci: